SecOpsPete/SecOpsPete/README.md

   Validates that a downloaded file hasn’t been altered using SHA256 hash checking in PowerShell.

-_More tools coming soon: file integrity checkers, remediation automations, network analysis helpers, and more._
+_More tools coming soon: remediation automations, network analysis helpers, and more._

 ---